 Attend support groups

 When it comes to dementia, education is extremely important.
 Joining a local dementia support group will help you ask questions in a safe and non-judgemental environment.
 Being around people who are experiencing the same thing will better equip you with the knowledge, tools and resources to help your friend.
-Livewell hosts dementia support groups in areas around Cape Town and Johannesburg – visit our information on support groups for more details.
+From time ti time, Livewell Estates hosts dementia support groups in areas around Cape Town and Johannesburg – visit our information on support groups for more details.

-People who have a family member diagnosed with dementia may often feel embarrassed to talk about their situation.
-Be gentle with your friend and allow them to open up to you on their own.
+It’s common for people caring for a loved one with dementia to feel embarrassed or overwhelmed, and they may not always feel comfortable discussing their situation.
+Let your friend know that you’re there for them, but avoid being pushy or intrusive.
+Be patient as they open up on their own terms.
 Let them know that you are there for them without being forceful or intrusive.
 Remember to not take it personally when your friend won’t open up about their family member’s dementia diagnosis.

 Do you need more information about specialised dementia care at Livewell?